 We must give kudos to builder Neil Black who has taken our old horse barn and turned it into a cozy, rustic shop.
 Special thanks to electrician Phillip Leghorn who stepped up and provided quality electrical work.
 We greatly appreciate these two talented men.
 Our shop has numerous lavender related products as well as unique art and specialty craft items, many made by local artisans.
 One special item is lavender honey, much of which comes from our farm and provided by local beekeeper, Tim Tilley.
 We also showcase Watercolor Paintings by Dr. Jim McIntosh, Alcohol Ink works by Melani Helms, a variety of stained glass items from Nancy Clark, jewelry by Kara Carter-Hundley, fused glass by Nancy Erickson, wood turned bowls by Richard Riddle and wind-chimes by Robin Holt just to name a few.
 Visitors may enjoy offerings of health related and creative workshops; and, post Covid-19 virus, a lavender craft festival.

-INTRODUCTION TO ALCOHOL INK PAINTING
+ALCOHOL INK WORKSHOP

 More Info >